Throat and acoustic paired speech dataset for deep learning-based speech enhancement: Background Summary

 \section{Background \& Summary}

 Capturing high-quality speech through acoustic microphones is often limited in real-world environments with substantial background noise.
 Body-conducted microphones (BCMs) with noise-suppressing capabilities, such as throat and in-ear devices, have been used to enable effective communication in noisy environments.
 These devices capture speech information transmitted from the vocal cords and vocal tract to the skin surface.
 Researchers have proposed various BCMs using piezoelectric\cite{lee2013highly, dagdeviren2014conformable, park2015fingertip}, piezoresistive\cite{kim2016body, park2016dramatically, qiu2015ultrafast}, piezo-capacitive\cite{zang2015flexible, jin2017ultrasensitive, lee2019ultrathin}, triboelectric\cite{fan2015ultrathin, yang2015eardrum, kang2018transparent}, and electromagnetic\cite{zhao2020fully, gao2022comparison, zheng2022dual} materials, as well as commercial accelerometers\cite{song2025multimodal}.
 These microphones exhibited high sensitivity to voice-related vibration signals and were designed with soft form factors that fit comfortably on curved skin surfaces, which makes them suitable for wearable communication devices.
 However, when a speech signal from the vocal tract transmits through the skin and muscles, it experiences the low-pass effect that attenuates high-frequency components\cite{shin2012survey}.
-This attenuation results in the loss of timbre and content information embedded in speech, manifesting as an unacceptably muffled sound\cite{tran2013effect}.
+In particular, BCM recordings reduce high-frequency aperiodic components critical for sibilants (e.g., /s/, /z/, /\textipa{\textesh}/) and aspiration (e.g., /h/)\cite{AckerMills2005}.
+This attenuation degrades timbre and reduces speech intelligibility by diminishing consonant distinctiveness\cite{AckerMills2005, tran2013effect}.
 Moreover, certain phonemes produced within the oral cavity rather than the vocal cords—especially voiceless obstruents such as voiceless fricatives, plosives, and affricates—are not effectively captured by BCMs\cite{toda2012statistical}.
 Additionally, inappropriate placement of the sensor apart from the vocal cord can further degrade sound quality\cite{mcbride2011effect, song2021study}.
 Therefore, developing effective speech enhancement techniques is crucial when utilizing BCMs for speech measurement.

 In early studies for improving speech information from BCMs, statistical models like linear prediction\cite{vu2007blind, rahman2017lp} and Gaussian mixture models\cite{nakagiri2006improving, toda2012statistical, turan2015source} were used.
 These models are based on the source-filter model, which represents speech as an excitation and a spectral envelope filter.
 The excitation source is assumed to be the same for the speech captured by the BCM and the corresponding acoustic microphone.
 Consequently, the speech enhancement task is simplified to modifying vocal tract filter characteristics, such as line spectral frequency \cite{toda2012statistical, vu2007blind} and Mel cepstrum coefficients \cite{nakagiri2006improving, turan2015source}.
 However, mutual independence of the source and the filter is not strictly guaranteed, and low-dimensional spectral envelopes are insufficient to characterize speech well, which results in poor speech enhancement performance \cite{gao2022comparison}.